34+ Valuable Tools to Run Your Nutrition Business with Ease

 I’ve broken down my favorite tools into a couple categories below: equipment, programs, and apps, although some can certainly fall into more than one category.
 In this list specifically I’ll be addressing tools that most nutrition entrepreneurs can benefit from in their business, no matter the type, so I won’t be including things that are specific solely to private practices (like EHRs).
 Note: this post contains affiliate links (although most aren’t).
 So enough intro already, let’s get to it:

 Whether you interact with customers “face to face” online or are capitalizing on the rapidly growing video trend or want great photos for social media, here are some of the tools to take you from amateur to pro (without really needing to be a pro).

 This crystal clear 1080p HD webcam is fantastic for client video chats, recording videos, online conference calls, or live video.
-It’s surprisingly affordable (typically $50-75 on Amazon) considering the quality.
-(There’s also a newer version that let’s you easily replace your background image, which is pretty snazzy.)
+It’s surprisingly affordable (typically ~$75 on Amazon) considering the quality.
+(There’s also an option that let’s you easily replace your background image, which is pretty snazzy.)

 In a pinch you can always use a set of headphones, but an external microphone is an easy way to increase the sound quality of your videos, whether recorded, live, or with clients.
 Quality sound is also important if you have narrated presentations or videos in your online courses or group programs.
 A good mic can help cut down on ambient noise.
 I use the Blue Snowball because it’s so affordable (~$50), but I’ve since learned it’s a better microphone for capturing more than one person speaking.
 An option for capturing direct sound (aka one person talking directly into the microphone is the Blue Yeti, which is ~$100.)
 Audio-Technica is another popular brand.
 A lavalier mic is another great option if you’re going to be a little bit farther away from the camera or moving around.